 Online Grocery Shopping Now Spans Generations

 While Millennial online shopping habits have held strong, both Gen X and Baby Boomer generations have increasingly embraced online grocery shopping in recent years.
-The percent of Gen X consumers shopping online for groceries has grown considerably, from 24% in 2017 to 40% in 2019.
+The percentage of Gen X consumers shopping online for groceries has grown considerably, from 24% in 2017 to 40% in 2019.
 Although less drastic, the number of Baby Boomers shopping online has also increased, up to 18% in 2019 from 12% in 2017.

 Although younger generations have been the drivers of online grocery, it’s clear that older generations are adopting this new way of grocery shopping more and more.
 Factors like mobility, transportation, and the ability to take their time as they shop online may all be at play.